techsoft3d/hc-caas-api/README.md

 ```

 ### Adding additional models to a streaming session
-To add additional models to a streaming session you can use the `addStreamingModels` function.
+To add additional models to a streaming session you can use the `enableStreamAccess` function.
 This function takes an existing sessionid and an array of model ids.

 ```
 /// In production this call should be performed server-side